 The Motown Mission Experience is an urban work mission destination in Detroit, MI for Christian youth, college, and adult groups interested in economic disaster recovery work in the name of Jesus Christ.
-Begun and continuing as a United Methodist connected organization, the Motown Mission offers an experience deeply rooted in Wesleyan theology and the contemporary UMC's call to mission and service as a means for individual and communal transformation.
+Deeply rooted in Wesleyan Theology, Motown Mission began as a United Methodist organization and continues to maintain the connection to the contemporary UMC's commitment to grace, mission, and service as a means for individual and communal transformation.

-- Participate in great evening activities like worship, small group conversations, a Detroit Tigers baseball game or other cultural event, live concerts by local musicians, and great speakers from around Detroit.
+- Participate in great evening activities including worship, music, small group conversations, connection with Detroit residents, recreational activities outside with one another, and one day during the week is the "Evening in the City."
+This evening includes a larger event such as Detroit Tigers baseball game or other cultural event, live concerts by local musicians, and great speakers from around Detroit.

-Motown Mission accommodations for large groups in the Summertime are at Metropolitan UMC in the New Center Area of Detroit.
+Motown Mission accommodations for large groups in the summertime are at Metropolitan UMC in the New Center Area of Detroit.
 We use a number of Sunday School rooms there as dormitories.
-We have access to about 50 beds, 40 air mattresses and 20 cots for use by those in need.
+We have access to about 70 bunk-beds, and space to accommodate an additional 50-60 participants with air mattresses and cots.
 Participants who would like to bring their own air mattresses or cots are invited to do so.
-Guys and girls usually are on two separate floors.
+Guys and girls are placed in separate classrooms and we try to accommodate each group to have their own sleeping quarters.
 Showers are in the basement by the gymnasium and are individual stalls.
-All meals are included in the $299/person cost (Sunday Dinner - through Saturday breakfast) except dinner on your half work day.
+All meals are included in the $300/person cost (Sunday Dinner - through Saturday breakfast) except dinner on your half work day.
 Lunches are made and bagged in the mornings and taken to the work sites, and dinners are cooked and provided by Motown Mission staff and/or volunteers from supporting churches.

 For smaller groups during the school year, accommodations are at Motown Mission's Foundry House, an apartment building at 1449 Webb Avenue with beds, dining, and gathering space for up to 15.